OsiriX-Foundation/karnak-docker/README.md

 ## Docker commands

+Commands from the root of this repository.

+* Update docker images ([version](https://hub.docker.com/r/osirixfoundation/karnak/tags) defined into .env): `docker-compose pull`
 * Start a docker-compose: `docker-compose up -d`
 * Stop a docker-compose: `docker-compose down`
 * Stop and remove volume of a docker-compose (reset all the data): `docker-compose down -v`